 Seventh and Eighth Grades

 Starting in the 6th grade, the students also are taught mathematics and English by specialists other than the class teacher.
 In the 7th and 8th grades other teachers besides the class teacher teach some of the main lessons.
 Electives are also offered in the 7th and 8th grades.
 These electives vary from year to year but include such classes as gardening, pottery, felting, keyboarding and archery.
 An outdoor education program that combines the 7th and 8th grades is offered first in these years.

-Our local area affords many possibilities for field trips.
-Washington, DC offers a generous array of possibilities: Renaissance painting at the National Gallery for grade 7 students in the history block, the Geology museum for grade 6 in their geology block; any number of places during the 4th grade local history and geography block.
-Outside of the city opportunities for curriculum related trips also abound: Chesapeake Bay during the zoology block in 4th grade, Mount Vernon during the American History block in grade 8, the Luray Canyons for the geology block in grade 6.
+Our local area offers many possibilities for field trips.
+Washington, DC offers a generous array of possibilities: Renaissance painting at the National Gallery for 7th grade students in the history block, the Natural History museum for the 7th grade in their geology block; and any number of places during the 4th grade local history and geography block.
+Outside of the city, opportunities for curriculum related trips also abound: Chesapeake Bay during the zoology block in 4th grade, Mount Vernon during the American History block in grade 8, the Luray Canyons for the geology block in grade 6.
 Classes take a wide variety of camping trips including to Chincoteague and Assateague, National Parks and bicycle trips along the canal.
-Major trips include a five-day visit to a working farm in New York State, the Hawthorne Valley Farm, where students participate in the farm activities often witnessing the birth of a new calf.
+Major trips include a five-day visit to a working farm in New York State, the Hawthorne Valley Farm, where students participate in the farm activities, often witnessing the birth of a new calf.
 In the 7th grade, the students also take a more extensive camping trip that includes nature experience often combined with ropes course and team building exercises.
 The 8th grade traditionally takes a week-long trip that includes a wilderness experience and a cultural component.